anthonyirwin82/anthonyirwin.com/content/blog/tech/game-dev/ags/adventure-game-studio-ags-macos-build.md

 date = "2022-02-02"
-title = "Adventure Game Studio AGS MacOS Build" description = "How to play windows AGS games in a MacOS AGS Bundle and how to release your own games in a MacOS AGS Bundle with codesigning and notorization" summary = "How to play windows AGS games in a MacOS AGS Bundle and how to release your own games in a MacOS AGS Bundle with codesigning and notorization" tags = ["Tech", "Game-Dev", "AGS"] aliases = ["/adventure-game-studio-ags-macos-build/"] draft = false
+title = "Adventure Game Studio AGS MacOS Build" description = "How to play windows AGS games in a MacOS AGS Bundle and how to release your own games in a MacOS AGS Bundle with codesigning and notorization" tags = ["Tech", "Game-Dev", "AGS"] aliases = ["/adventure-game-studio-ags-macos-build/"] draft = false